DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/gray-scale-release.md

 > Note that the service name must be the same as the namespace.

-First select the above consistent namespace (gray-demo), and enable sidecar injection of this namespace on the grid page.
+First select the above consistent namespace (gray-demo), and enable sidecar injection of this namespace on the mesh page.

 The deployment process is the same as above, the main differences are: